 Here are a bunch of photos -- and a short video clip -- from this afternoon's shoot...

 Photos are in large-format above -- scroll all the way up.

 Here's a short video clip from today's shoot:

 Ever wish you had a smart, savvy friend with the inside line on what's happening around the Capital Region?
 You know, the kind of stuff that makes your life just a little bit better?
 Yeah, we do, too.
 That's why we created All Over Albany.
 Find out more.

 Recently on All Over Albany

-Here are a few highlights from the past week on AOA: + It's the pivot and center of Albany's whirl -- and back in print.... (more)
+Here are a few highlights from the past week on AOA: + We talked with the creator of the Troy Poem Project. + Cristin offered... (more)